Welcome to the official website of Jefferson County New York

 Rabies control encompasses exposure follow-ups for humans and domestic animals through contact investigations, pre and post-exposure treatments, animal confinements and quarantines, laboratory specimen submissions, vaccination clinics for domestic animals, and community education.

 An exposure includes: a bite, an open wound exposure, or a mucous membrane exposure.
-If there is no exposure to you or your pet and you would like help removing the animal, you may call the Watertown Department of Conservation office at 315-785-2239 for a current list of Nuisance Wildlife Control Operators.
+If there is no exposure to you or your pet and you would like help removing the animal, you may call the Watertown Department of Environmental Conservation (DEC) office at 315-785-2239 or visit the DEC website for a current list of Nuisance Wildlife Control Operators.

 Domestic Animal Bites/Exposures